-(a) be printed in the English language in newspaper format and in column and sheet form equivalent in printed space to at least 1,000 square inches, or 800 square inches if the political subdivision the newspaper purports to serve has a population of under 1,300 and the newspaper does not receive a public subsidy;
+(a) be printed in the English language in newspaper format and in column and sheet form equivalent in printed space to at least 800 square inches;

-(b) if a daily, be distributed at least five days each week.
-If not a daily, the newspaper may be distributed twice a month with respect to the publishing of government public notices.
+(b) if a daily, be published and distributed at least five days each week.
+If not a daily, the newspaper may be published and distributed at least twice a month with respect to the publishing of government public notices.
 In any week in which a legal holiday is included, not more than four issues of a daily paper are necessary;

 (c) in at least half of its issues each year, have no more than 75 percent of its printed space comprised of advertising material and paid public notices.
-In all of its issues each year, have 25 percent, if published more often than weekly, or 50 percent, if weekly, of its news columns devoted to news of local interest to the community which it purports to serve.
+In all of its issues each year, have 25 percent, if published more often than weekly, or 50 percent, if weekly, of its news columns devoted to news of local interest.
 Not more than 25 percent of its total nonadvertising column inches in any issue may wholly duplicate any other publication unless the duplicated material is from recognized general news services;

-(f) file a copy of each issue immediately with the State Historical Society;
+(f) file a copy of each issue promptly with the State Historical Society;

 (g) be made available at single or subscription prices to any person or entity requesting the newspaper and making the applicable payment, or be distributed without charge to local residents;